- Featured Activist Education Grantees

 This project supported educational efforts about nonviolent civil resistance at universities and a school in Balochistan, Pakistan to support citizens in mobilizing against violence in their communities.

 Four 2-day trainings on civil resistance were held at four universities in Balochistan and reached over 250 students.
 The grantee introduced key concepts of civil resistance, including work by Erica Chenoweth and Maria Stephan, as well as writings on local civil resistance movements in Pakistan.
 To support the trainings and future educational initiatives, the grantee planned and filmed two short videos on definitions of nonviolent action and opportunities for such action in Pakistan.
 One video interviews Pakistani scholars on the history of violence and nonviolence in Pakistan, and the possibility of nonviolent action now.
 The second video interviews activists from around the world on their definitions of nonviolence.
-Both videos can be viewed here.
 The grantee also undertook several translations into Balochi of documents available in the ICNC Resource Library.

 One university student, inspired by the training at her school, worked with the grantee to organize a local training in a rural community.
 In collaboration with the Human Rights Commission of Pakistan, the grantee held three additional short trainings in other communities, reaching over 30 people, with plans for several more.
 The grantee also connected over 150 university students as potential volunteers with the Human Rights Commission of Pakistan.